openshift/enhancements/enhancements/storage/cleanup-lso-symlink.md

 * Do not allow deletion of `LocalVolumeSet` object if it has bound PVCs.
 * Remove unbound PVs and remove symlinks on the host if `LocalVolume` or `LocalVolumeSet` objects are removed.

+Note: We already do not permit deletion of `LocalVolume` objects via finalizer if it has bound PVCs.
+This was difficult to implement correctly for `LocalVolumeSet` objects because local-static-provisoner was being used as a daemon and tracking of individual PVs was not possible.
+This is discussed in more detail in - https://github.com/openshift/local-storage-operator/pull/150#discussion_r492828334

 ### Non-Goals

 * There is another use-case that this design does not solve is - editing of `LocalVolume` and `LocalVolumeSet` objects.
 If user edits LSO CRs in such a manner that - a node which was previously selected is no longer included via